Winchester College: Structure

 In addition to normal lessons, all boys throughout the school are required to attend a class called Division (known as "Div") which explores parts of history, literature, and politics that do not lead to external examinations; its purpose is to ensure a broad education.

 From year 9, pupils study for at least nine GCSE and IGCSEs.
 Every pupil studies English, mathematics, Latin, French or German, and at least two sciences at this level, as well as "Div".
 Pupils then study three A-levels, "Div", and an Extended Project Qualification.

 Results

 Winchester College is particularly known for its academic rigour.

 In 2023 at A-Level, 79.6% of student results were graded A*-A, with 42.4% at A*.
 At GCSE, 88.4% of results were graded 7 or higher, with 73.1% of grades being 8 or 9, and 50.5% of all grades achieving the top grade of 9.
-In the same year, 17% of pupils secured places at Oxbridge, while notable US destinations included Harvard, Columbia, UPenn, and Chicago.
+In the same year, 17% of pupils secured places at Oxbridge, while notable US destinations included Harvard University, Columbia University, the University of Pennsylvania, and the University Of Chicago.

 Between 2010 and 2018, an average of 33% of leavers obtained places at Oxford or Cambridge.